242 FW 3

-A. Monitoring employee exposure to hazardous noise, and
+A. Monitoring your exposure to hazardous noise, and

-B. Establishing and implementing procedures and controls that will prevent or minimize noise exposures to below the Occupational Safety and Health Administration’s (OSHA) permissible exposure limit of 90 dBA (see section 3.6B).
+B. Establishing and implementing procedures and controls that will prevent or minimize noise exposures to below the Occupational Safety and Health Administration’s (OSHA) Permissible Exposure Limit (PEL) of 90 dBA (see section 3.6B).